Skip to Main Content

 A City That Earns Its Own Visit

 Girona has spent the last decade graduating from a day-trip detour off the Barcelona-to-France rail corridor into a destination that holds travellers for two or three nights on its own merit.
 That shift has been driven by several forces at once: the concentration of Michelin-starred restaurants in and around the city (El Celler de Can Roca held three stars for years and put the city on the international gastronomy map), a medieval centre that survived the twentieth century with unusual architectural coherence, and a growing hotel tier that has moved beyond the functional transit property.
-Hotel Ciutat de Girona, addressed at Carrer del Nord, 2, sits inside that upgraded category, occupying a position in the historic centre that few hotels in the city can match for proximity to the major stone landmarks.
+Hotel Ciutat de Girona, a 4-star hotel in Girona, sits at Carrer del Nord, 2 in the historic centre, with 44 rooms and a location that puts the city’s major stone landmarks within easy reach.

 For context on where Girona's hotel market has settled, consider the range: rural design properties outside the city walls, such as Hotel Mas Lazuli, offer countryside quietude at the cost of a drive into the centre; resort-scale operations like Camiral anchor around golf and spa infrastructure; while properties such as Hotel Esperit Roca and Hotel Palau Fugit sit closer to the high-design boutique bracket within the urban fabric.
 Hotel Ciutat de Girona occupies the urban-centre tier, where the primary asset is location density: the cathedral, the Arab Baths, the Onyar houses, and the Call are all reachable on foot without crossing a major road.